gerlichlab/spoc/docs/query_engine_usage.md

 This way, query steps can be combined into a query plan that specifies the analysis to be executed.
 Specific examples of query steps are:

-- **Snipper**: Implements selecting overlapping contacts or pixels for a set of genomic regions.
+- **Overlap**: Implements selecting overlapping contacts or pixels for a set of genomic regions.
-- **RegionOffsetTransformation**: Adds offset of genomic positions to regions added by snipper
+- **RegionOffsetTransformation**: Adds offset of genomic positions to regions added by Overlap
 - **OffsetAggregation**: Aggregates the offsets to genomic regions using an aggregation function.

 ### Input and output of query steps